DefJM/openOwl/work-in-progress-notes.md

 - We offer a CLI tool, which can be used manually, but also as part of CI/CD

-### Parsing resolved list of packages from lacal python?
+### Parsing resolved list of packages from local python?

 Use poetry?